Fukaya's conjecture on Witten's twisted $A_\infty$-structures: Setting

-is an operation defined inductively along the directed tree $T$ by \begin{itemize} \item[(1)] applying inclusion map $\iota_{i(i+1)}:\Omega^*_{i(i+1)}(M,\hp)_{sm}\rightarrow\Omega^*_{i(i+1)}(M,\hp)$ at semi-infinite incoming edges; \item[(2)] applying wedge product $\wedge$ to each interior vertex; \item[(3)] applying homotopy operator $H_{ij}$ to each internal edge labelled $ij$; \item[(4)] and applying projection $P_{0k}$ to the outgoing semi-infinite edge. \end{itemize} The following graph shows the operation associated to the unique $2$-tree.
+is an operation defined along the directed tree $T$ by \begin{itemize} \item[(1)] applying wedge product $\wedge$ to each interior vertex; \item[(2)] applying homotopy operator $H_{ij}$ to each internal edge labelled $ij$; \item[(3)] applying projection $P_{0k}$ to the outgoing semi-infinite edge. \end{itemize} The following graph shows the operation associated to the unique $2$-tree.